Muzzie3/Spaced-Repetition/README.md

 ### `npm run dev`

 Runs the app in the development mode.<br>
-Requires a server to be currently running, you can use mine as described above.<br>
+Requires a server to be currently running (you can use mine as described above).<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>